-One of my favorite movies, which has also contributed to Agileana’s company culture, is the movie: 300.
-In that movie, there is a great line that also describes the D7 to D8 migration process, “This will not be over quickly.
+One of my favorite movies, which has also contributed to Agileana’s company culture, is the movie 300.
+In that movie, there is a great line that also describes the D7 to D9 migration process, “This will not be over quickly.
 You will not enjoy this.”
 Bottom line is that Drupal migration is not easy.
 You can’t just push an upgrade button.

 The entire website (front-end and back-end) needs to be rebuilt completely.
 This is a long, lengthy, risky, and error-prone process.
 Errors, omissions, and mistakes can happen at every corner.
 So, organizations need to pay special attention to quality assurance and testing.
 Even migrating the users and content, which might seem to be the simplest part of the process, can consume quite a bit more time and resources than expected.

-In the best case, the simplest of websites could take 4-6 months to migrate out of Drupal 7 into Drupal 8.
+In the best case, the simplest of websites could take 4-6 months to migrate out of Drupal 7 into the latest version of Drupal.
 This would include a team of 3-5 people working mostly full-time.
 For DC-based government agencies and nonprofit organizations, the level of effort could be no less than $300,000-$500,000.

 At the other end of the spectrum, a Drupal 7 website of high complexity, with tens of thousands of pages of content, hundreds of content managers, significant complexity, high standards for accessibility and security, and a high level of scrutiny due to the nature of the organization could mean a team of 5-7 people working mostly full-time for almost a year.
 The level of effort could be as high as $2-3M USD.

-The Drupal 7 to 8 or 9 migration should not be taken lightly.
+The Drupal 7 to 9 migration should not be taken lightly.
 It will likely take more time and money than expected.
-Fortunately, once you get it into D8, migrating from D8 to D9 should be “relatively” seamless and painless.
+Fortunately, once you get it into D9, migrating to the next version of Drupal should be “relatively” seamless and painless.

 Agile vs Waterfall